lorenz-g/tesla-megapack-tracker/misc/eia-data/eia-readme.md

 ```

 TODOS:

-- [ ] add a proper footer in the base template

 - on the detail page mention the first time the project appeared in a eia report
 - if the eia_plant_id is set, then automatically add the estimated go live and status if it is missing
   - go live and status should never be set if there is a eia plant id